Mycelium Wallet Review: Open Source Bitcoin Wallet

 You can buy bitcoin using third party services.
 For instance, Mycelium integrates with Glidera, a non custodial service that allows you to buy and sell bitcoin directly from your wallet.
 With this service, you can buy bitcoin in US and Canada directly using your bank account into your Mycelium wallet.
 It also allows you to connect to various bitcoin exchanges like Kraken and Bitfinex to trade your existing digital assets or fiat currencies for bitcoin within the Mycelium interface.

-Its in-built peer to peer marketplace, LocalTrader, connects you with other users in your area willing to sell bitcoin directly.
+Its in-built peer to peer exchange, LocalTrader, connects you with other users in your area willing to sell bitcoin directly.
 It is a decentralized in-person exchange feature.
 It operates without holding any of your bitcoin or fiat currency, as the coins are stored locally in your wallet.
 The marketplace handles trade arrangements between buyers and sellers, manage transactions, and calculate reputation ratings.

 Its “External Services” feature enables you to buy bitcoin with SEPA and show debit/credit card buy option.

+Is Mycelium wallet free?
 Mycelium wallet fees

 Mycelium does not support Replace-by-fee (RBF) (or Bump Fee) transactions, a feature that allows you to replace a low-fee transaction with a new one with a higher fee to speed up the confirmation time.
-However, it does support Child-Pays-For-Parent (CPFP), which serves as an alternative method to expedite unconfirmed transactions by creating a new, smaller transaction (the “child”) with a higher fee and attaching it to the original unconfirmed transaction (the “parent”)
+However, it does support Child-Pays-For-Parent (CPFP), which serves as an alternative method to expedite unconfirmed transactions by creating a new, smaller transaction (the “child”) with a higher fee and attaching it to the original unconfirmed transaction (the “parent”).

 Is Mycelium wallet safe and legit?